(effective from 1 July 2022)

 Speech pathologists are required to keep their CPD records and evidence of CPD activities for 2 years in case of selection for an audit.

 - who have taken leave for a period of more than 6 months

 - on compassionate grounds.

 An extension provides a further 1 membership year to meet the minimum CPD requirements.

-The number of extensions granted is not limited, but extensions cannot be granted in 2 or more consecutive years.
+The number of extensions granted is not limited, however extensions cannot be granted 2 or more years in succession.

 Speech Pathology Australia conducts audits to offer assurance to employers, the public and other stakeholders that Certified Practising speech pathologists are meeting the specified requirements.
 As a member of the National Alliance of Self Regulating Health Professions (NASRHP), Speech Pathology Australia is required to audit 5% of Certified Practising members per year and must audit both CPD and RoP requirements.